 Interoperability and Standards Committee (ISC)

-Co-Chairs: David Pattenden (Microsoft) and TBA
+Co-Chairs: David Pattenden (VMware Canada) and Ken Stevens (Intelliware)

 To promote the adoption of internationally accepted standards for technology, nomenclature, data, and interoperability in healthcare.

 - To present a unified industry voice and consultation vehicle for government, associations and policy makers and standard setting bodies.